kestra-io/docs/content/docs/faq/flows.md

 Flows are stored in a serialized format directly **in the Kestra backend database**.

-The easiest way to add new flows is to add them directly from the [Kestra UI](../01.getting-started/07.ui.md).
-You can also use the [CI/CD](../08.developer-guide/13.cicd/index.md) to add flows automatically after a pull request is merged to a given Git branch.
+The easiest way to add new flows is to add them directly from the Kestra UI.
+You can also use the Git Sync pattern or CI/CD integration to add flows automatically after a pull request is merged to a given Git branch.

 To see how flows are represented in a file structure, you can leverage the `_flows` directory in the [Namespace Files](../08.developer-guide/namespace-files.md) editor.